Research and reports

 Once you've decided on the type of business you want to start, it'll need a name.
 If you're looking for small business name ideas, why not use our free Business Name Generator?

-What are your favourite easy small business ideas for 2022?
+What are your favourite self-employed ideas for 2023?
 Let us know in the comments below.

 With Simply Business you can build a single self-employed insurance policy combining the covers that are relevant to you.
 Whether it's public liability insurance, professional indemnity or whatever else you need, we'll run you a quick quote online, and let you decide if we're a good fit.Start your quote